The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

 Fix a filtration $F$ on $G$.
 Then there exists a cocharacter $\mu \colon \mathbb{G}_m \rightarrow P$ (with image in $P$) defining $F$.
 Furthermore, if $F_M$ is the filtration on $M$ defined by the composite map

 then $F_M$ is independent of the choice of $\mu$. \end{lem}

 \begin{proof} For $G$ connected reductive this is \cite[Lemma 11.2]{LV}.

 In the general case, by \cite[Lemma 11.2]{LV} applied to the identity component $G^0$, we know that $\mu$ can be chosen with image in $P \cap G^0$, and the corresponding filtration on $M \cap G^0$ is independent of the choice of $\mu$.
-But the filtration $\mu$ defines on $M \cap G^0$ determines the filtration $\mu$ defines on $M$; see Section \ref{disconnected_filtrations}. \end{proof}
+But the filtration defined by $\mu$ on $M \cap G^0$ determines the filtration defined by $\mu$ on $M$; see Section \ref{disconnected_filtrations}. \end{proof}